-The Eastern Mediterranean and the Middle East is made up of two dozen countries with some 400 million inhabitants.
+The Atmospheric and Climate Research Division has been instrumental in providing evidence that the Eastern Mediterranean and Middle East (EMME) region is a climate change 'hot spot' and relating this to public health, ecosystem development and water, to name but a few of the impact sectors considered, and here is why: The EMME is made up of two dozen countries with some 400 million inhabitants.
 On top of years of intense industrialization, rapid population growth and extensive land conversion, the region is expected to become a global climate change ‘hot spot’ based on results of global climate models.
 To understand the implications of shifting weather patterns and changing climate conditions in this region, we have carried out studies on a much finer spatial scale compared to global models.
 Results of our regional climate models provide insight into likely changes for the 21st century confirming and underlining the notion of an evolving ‘hot spot’ with much dryer and warmer climate conditions in the years to come.

 More explicitly, our model output indicates mean temperature rises of about 1 to 3°C in the next three decades, of 3 to 5°C by mid-century and 3.5 to 7°C by the end of the century placing Eastern Mediterranean and the Middle East ahead of most other places on the globe in terms of projected temperature changes.
 To make matters worse, precipitation is expected to decline with reductions in mean annual rainfall of 10-50% in northern parts of the Middle East, Turkey, Greece and southern Italy.
 Most of the decrease in rainfall will be seen in the spring and summer seasons.